Houston rat and mouse service calls • attic noises • droppings • entry pointsCall and describe the rodent problem clearly.

 Need help with rats or mice in Houston?

 Call with your ZIP code, where you are hearing activity, and what evidence you found.
-A short, specific call is the quickest way to get the rodent problem moving toward the right next step.
+A short, specific call is the quickest way to move the rodent problem toward the right next step.

 Call 281-982-1970